 Most importantly, Becky was always very sensitive to my need to work a second job,

 100), Becky was serious in her commitment to assist me by offering me a flexible work schedule in her research laboratory.
-Had she not given me the flexibility that I needed to make my financial life stable while I was in graduate school, I believe that my career would not have followed its trajectory.
+Had she not given me the flexibility that I needed to make my financial life stable while in graduate school, my career would not have followed its trajectory.

-Upon completing my master’s degree, Becky offered me a position as a Senior Research Associate in her laboratory, and I gained much valuable research experience.
-When my grant appointment as a Senior Research Associate was ending, she again encouraged me to pursue my current position as a Laboratory Director and Instructor at Mount Holyoke College.
+Upon completing my master’s degree, Becky offered me a position as a Senior Research Associate in her laboratory, gaining valuable research experience.
+When my grant appointment as a senior research associate ended, she again encouraged me to pursue my current position as a Laboratory Director and Instructor at Mount Holyoke College.
 Through her continual support, honest advice, and constructive criticisms, she has been a very influential factor in shaping my current career path.

 I have several supports that enhance my professional growth.
 These supports include having a flexible work schedule, having a husband who is supportive of my educational aspirations, and having access to student loans.
 Although my current position as a Laboratory Director and Instructor is very demanding, I have much autonomy in designing my work schedule.
 This freedom allows me to manage my school demands more easily.
 For example, if I need to leave work early to complete a school assignment or attend a residency, I can do so without a problem.
 Besides having a supportive workplace, I also have a supportive husband who gives me the space I need to complete my studies.
 Lastly, I am fortunate to get student loans so that I may pursue an education that I hope will enhance my growth as a working professional.